FY2026 EE Appropriations

 The NOAA B-WET program promotes locally relevant, experiential learning for K–12 students.
 The competitive, peer-reviewed funding promotes “meaningful watershed educational experiences” in six regions: California, Chesapeake Bay, Gulf of Mexico, Great Lakes, Hawai’i, New England, and the Pacific Northwest.
 Since 2002, NOAA has invested over $100 million to support more than 800 B-WET projects.
 Funding has been stagnant over the past few years, while the need for this type of education has grown dramatically.

-- NAAEE Position: We endorse increased funding to $12 million for fiscal year 2026.
+• NAAEE Position: We endorse funding of $12 million for fiscal year 2026, an increase of $3.3 million.

-- Our Ask: We urge Members of Congress to sign a combined letter to Appropriators in support of this funding and for the ELP Grant Program.
+• Our Ask: We urge Members of Congress to sign a combined letter to Appropriators in support of this funding for the B-WET Program (and ELP described below).

 NOAA Environmental Literacy Program (ELP)